| |

 author’s own tastes and literary influences.
 In other words, the

-concept of a structured, separate genre, like SF, did not exist in
+concept of a structured, separate genre, such as Science Fiction, did not exist in

 these years.
 But what we do see is two separate traditions (that